Paramilitary punishment attacks in Northern Ireland: Legality

-The authorities have been unable or unwilling to prosecute the perpetrators of the attacks, because attackers usually wear masks and even if aware of their identity, many victims are reluctant to identify them for fear of retaliation.
-Of 317 punishment attacks reported to the PSNI between 2013 and 2017, only 10 cases resulted in charges or a court summons.
+Authorities have been unable or unwilling to prosecute the perpetrators of the attacks, because attackers usually wear masks and even if aware of their identity, many victims are reluctant to identify them for fear of retaliation.
+Of 317 punishment attacks reported to the PSNI between 2013 and 2017, only 10 resulted in charges or a court summons.
 Between July 1994 and December 1996, loyalists were convicted at a four times higher rate than republican attackers because working-class Protestants were more likely to cooperate with the police.
 In a plurality of cases, there are no witnesses besides the victim.
 PSNI established the Paramilitary Crime Task Force in 2017, in part to crack down on punishment attacks.